Darcy Belanger, Hero for the Marine Arctic Peace Sanctuary, Lost on Ethiopian Airlines Flight 302

 Since supporting the North Pole mission of Canadian musician, activist and author Parvati to raise awareness of the melting polar ice, Darcy selflessly gave all he could to help the world.
 In 2014, when Parvati became aware of plans for seismic testing in Canada’s Arctic Ocean, Darcy was one of the first to join the cause for MAPS, recognizing the importance of the Arctic Ocean to our collective future.
-He co-founded Parvati.org and has been on the front lines for MAPS ever since.
+He was an initial member of Parvati Foundation, its director of Strategic Initiatives Darcy Belanger, who died aboard ET302, and its founder and CEO Parvati. and has been on the front lines for MAPS ever since.

 For millions of years, the ice of the Arctic Ocean has kept our planet cool.
 It balances global weather patterns that give us the food and resources we all need to survive.
 But today it is under threat as never before.
 MAPS declares the entire Arctic Ocean north of the Arctic Circle a protected area, the largest in history.

 On his own time and funds, supported by friends and loved ones who were moved by his courage, Darcy personally brought the MAPS Treaty to COP 21 in Paris, COP 22 in Marrakech, COP 23 in Bonn and COP 24 in Katowice, and UNGA 72 and 73 in New York, as well as to the Climate Action Pacific Partnership last July in Suva, Fiji.
 He would boldly approach the highest-ranking officials to engage them on MAPS and humbly serve alongside any willing volunteer.
-His unofficial title within Parvati.org was “quarterback” as he helped move MAPS forward at all levels.
+His unofficial title within Parvati Foundation, its director of Strategic Initiatives Darcy Belanger, who died aboard ET302, and its founder and CEO Parvati. was “quarterback” as he helped move MAPS forward at all levels.

 Darcy was truly a champion and a force of nature, one whose passing leaves an unimaginable gap in this work as well as in the lives of his family, friends and colleagues.
 Yet he also leaves us with a deep determination to honor his legacy of courage, compassion and focus.
 He dedicated his life to moving MAPS to completion.
 Our MAPS global family, hundreds strong and all volunteers, is rallying like never before to ensure that all Darcy’s work is seen through to completion.

-Supported by Africa Lead Omesa Mokaya locally in Nairobi and General Counsel Vandana Erin Ryder remotely from Vancouver, Parvati.org is attending all meetings Darcy had scheduled at UNEA.
+Supported by Africa Lead Omesa Mokaya locally in Nairobi and General Counsel Vandana Erin Ryder remotely from Vancouver, Parvati Foundation, its director of Strategic Initiatives Darcy Belanger, who died aboard ET302, and its founder and CEO Parvati. is attending all meetings Darcy had scheduled at UNEA.

 “Darcy was like family to us,” says Omesa.
 “He inspired all our actions.
 Now it’s our turn to honor him, to do what he would have wanted us to do.
 We were at the UNEA 4 today talking to people and explaining MAPS.
 I’m personally committed to see MAPS achieved.
 I have more justification to do it now than ever, for humanity, for the planet and for Darcy.”

-“Darcy demonstrated every day his commitment to MAPS,” says Parvati.org founder and director Parvati.
+“Darcy demonstrated every day his commitment to MAPS,” says Parvati Foundation, its director of Strategic Initiatives Darcy Belanger, who died aboard ET302, and its founder and CEO Parvati.
 “His legacy is what MAPS is about: the courage that recognizes our inherent interconnection and the action that arises out of compassion for all.
 May we live with profound courage in his honor.”